-Class Crowns is designed to reach and motivate at-risk students.
-This tutoring program focuses on the reading skills of third grade students.
-The goal of this project is to help students advance in their studies, boost their confidence, and give them the attention and love they need to reach their full potential.
+Designed to reach and motivate at-risk students, this tutoring program focuses on the reading skills of third graders.
+The goal of this project is to help students advance in their studies, boost their confidence, and give each student the attention and love needed to reach their full potential.

-To promote continuing education, JA of Tupelo awards annual scholarships based on need and merit to high school seniors through the Margaret Gardner Scholarship Fund.
-Additionally, the Mary Elizabeth Williams Scholarship Fund provides summer camp opportunities for children of working parents who need quality summer day care.
-The National Association of Junior Auxiliaries (NAJA) also offers financial assistance to graduate students who are pursuing a degree in a child-related field.
+To promote continuing education, Junior Auxiliary of Tupelo awards annual scholarships based on need and merit to high school seniors through the Margaret- Gardner Scholarship Fund.
+The Mary Elizabeth Williams Scholarship Fund provides summer camp opportunities for children of working parents who need quality summer day care and enables some Boy Scouts and Girl Scouts to attend their camps.
+The National Association of Junior Auxiliaries also offers financial assistance to graduate students pursuing degrees in child-related fields.

 Working with school counselors in a behind-the-scenes manner, JA provides packs of food for at-risk children to take home over the weekends to supplement insufficient diets.

 This weeklong summer camp for girls entering the seventh grade promotes positive self-esteem through devotions, drama, art, physical exercise, group discussions, and mostly fun!
 Community members, as well as JA members, lead these informative activities.

 This two-year mentoring program for girls beginning their junior year at Tupelo High School focuses on assistance with ACT prep, college and scholarship applications, and life skills.
 The goal is to ensure that each student is prepared for her “next steps” after high school and has the resources necessary to reach her full potential.

 During this summer camp, upcoming seventh-grade boys are encouraged to participate in activities that promote high self-esteem, positive attitudes, and healthier bodies and minds.
 Local volunteers and law enforcement are enlisted to motivate and encourage the boys to make good choices.